valleyofdoom/PC-Tuning/README.md

     fsutil behavior set disablelastaccess 1
     ```

-## 11.38.
-Message Signaled Interrupts
+<h2 id="message-signaled-interrupts">11.38.
+Message Signaled Interrupts</h2>

 > [!CAUTION]
-> 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).
+> 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#benchmarking)).

 Message signaled interrupts (MSIs) are faster than traditional line-based interrupts and may also resolve the issue of shared interrupts which are often the cause of high interrupt latency and stability ([1](https://repo.zenk-security.com/Linux%20et%20systemes%20d.exploitations/Windows%20Internals%20Part%201_6th%20Edition.pdf)).